nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCs-galaxy.md

   github: https://github.com/TetraW
   orcid: https://orcid.org/0009-0005-7138-4763
 add toc: true
-add support: false
+add support: true
 add sidebar: _sidebars/mainSidebar.md
 ---

 ## Access ARCs from Galaxy

-To access the data of an ARC, you must first provide a GitLab access token in Galaxy, which is used to authenticate Galaxy to GitLab.
+To access the data of an ARC, you must first provide a DataHUB access token in Galaxy, which is used to authenticate Galaxy to DataHUB.
 To create a new token and add it to [Galaxy](https://usegalaxy.eu/), you can proceed as described below.

-### Create an access token in GitLab
+### Create an access token in DataHUB

 ![image](./../img/ARCfs_KB_01_blurred_marked.png)
 ![image](./../img/ARCfs_KB_02_blurred_marked.png)